ubco-cmps/phys111_course/about/syllabus.md

 The following are required items for this course, and their costs (in $CAD) are:

 - eTextbook ($115.50 + tax) OR physical textbook (variable)
-- Access to online homework system ($0; comes included with new purchases)
+- Access to online homework system ($0; included with new purchases)
 - Lab Manual ($0)

 Being very conscious of the high tuition and technology costs, I have made efforts to minimize the additional cost of taking this course.